-Family Friendly Policies Part - 3Posted in : The Essential Elements of the Employee Handbook on 28 November 2019
+Family Friendly Policies (Part 3) - Parental Leave, Compassionate Leave and Time Off for Caring for DependantsPosted in : The Essential Elements of the Employee Handbook on 28 November 2019

 Following our previous features on maternity leave and flexible working, we round off our look at family-friendly policies by focusing this month on parental leave, compassionate leave and time off for caring for dependants.